joshuaeckroth/cse230-website/lecture/loops.markdown

 ## Interactive program

-The following program repeated asks the user for a letter; if the user ever types "q" then the program is done.
+The following program repeatedly asks the user for a letter; if the user ever types "q" then the program is done.

 {% highlight cpp %}